rust-windowing/winit/FEATURES.md

 # Winit Scope

-Winit aims to expose an interface that abstracts over window creation and input handling, and can be used to create both games and applications.
+Winit aims to expose an interface that abstracts over window creation and input handling and can be used to create both games and applications.
 It supports the following main graphical platforms:
 - Desktop
   - Windows 7+ (10+ is tested regularly)